-In addition to one or more antigens, there are other components in a vaccine.
-These include:
+In addition to one or more antigens, there could be other components in a vaccine, depending on the type of vaccine.

-- adjuvants: these improve the immune response to the vaccine by making the response stronger, faster and more sustained in time.
-An example is aluminium;
+- adjuvants: these improve the immune response to the vaccine by making the response stronger, faster and more sustained over time – an example of which is aluminium;

 - excipients: these are inactive ingredients, like water, or sodium chloride (salt), as well as preservatives or stabilisers that help the vaccine remain unchanged during storage, keeping it active.